How To Read The Bible More

 Following the reading plans in the YouVersion Bible App has also helped me read the Bible more consistently.
 I know it can be easy to lose motivation to read the Bible when you don’t feel like what you’re reading is relevant to you today.

 The Bible App offers plans with encouragement and scripture to help you through all seasons of life.
-It also offers programs that guide you through the Bible book by book, with commentary from Bible scholars to help you understand what you’ve read.
+It also has programs that take you through the Bible book-by-book, with commentary from Bible scholars to help you understand what you’ve read.

 Read Whenever You Can